 RFS students benefit from Spanish, music, and art instruction from the very beginning!
-Each class (including Trueblood Preschool) has Spanish instruction each week from teacher Rae Hunter who.
+Each class (including Trueblood Preschool) has Spanish instruction each week from teacher Rae Hunter who incorporates music, theater and art into her lessons.
 Activities range from traditional language education to lessons in culture and traditions.

-Additionally, each class enjoys time with music teacher Jim McKinney, and if interested, students can participate in the middle school band.
-Jim also gives lessons after school making advanced music instruction easy and convenient for students.
+Additionally, each class enjoys time with music teacher Sandy Yount, and if interested, students can participate in the middle school band.

 RFS encourages creativity and expression, and therefore, art is a popular school subject!
-Teacher April Crowe helps students explore their creative side while teaching them about art history, technique, and theory.
+Each teacher helps students explore their creative side while teaching them about art history, technique, and theory.
 Projects are often tied to study happening within other subjects in the classroom.